 5. Basements and Crawlspaces

-Cracks in foundation provide points of entry for ants, especially pavement ants.
+Cracks in the foundation provide points of entry for ants, especially pavement ants.
 They are particularly interested in doing so if there is a moist environment on the other side of the wall from which they can get the moisture necessary for their survival.
 Consider using a dehumidifier in your basement or crawlspace if it is significantly humid.

 Not sure how ants are entering your home?
 Give Ehrlich a call at 888-984-0186.
 It can be very difficult to completely eliminate an ant infestation with DIY products alone.
 The Ehrlich ant control experts have the experience and knowledge to make your ant problem a thing of the past.